 Phoenix is a mythical, Egyptian bird with bright gold and red plumage that perishes and takes rebirth from the ashes every 500 years.
 This bird is also a symbol of immortality in Egypt.
 Joaquin Phoenix, famous U.S. actor, is a great namesake.

-This name refers to Jackson Brownie, the singer, and songwriter who organized rock concerts to benefit the anti-nuclear movement.
+This name refers to Jackson Browne, the singer, and songwriter who organized rock concerts to benefit the anti-nuclear movement.
 He also wrote songs for the Nitty Gritty Dirty Band and The Eagles.

 Jerry Garcia was the founding member of the Grateful Dead.
 We think it would make a cool hippie name, especially if you combine it with a nature-inspired middle name or surname.

 Jack Kerouac inspired a generation of hitchhikers and people who like going on road trips with his novel “On the Road”.
 He is also credited with coining the terms ‘Beat Generation’.

 Frank Zappa is the musician well known for his anti-establishment.
 While Frank definitely sounds cool, Zappa is more hippie-ish.
 He named his son Dweezil and daughter Moon Unit, the ultimate hippie names.